Civil list

 A civil list is a list of individuals to whom money is paid by the government, typically for service to the state or as honorary pensions.
-It is a term especially associated with the United Kingdom and its former colonies of Canada, India, New Zealand, Singapore and many more.
-It was originally defined as expenses supporting the monarch.
+It is a term especially associated with the United Kingdom, and its former colonies and dominions.
+It was originally defined as expenses supporting the British monarchy.

 United Kingdom

 In the United Kingdom, the Civil List was, until 2011, the annual grant that covered some expenses associated with the Sovereign performing their official duties, including those for staff salaries, state visits, public engagements, ceremonial functions and the upkeep of the Royal Households.
-The cost of transport and security for the Royal Family, together with property maintenance and other sundry expenses, were covered by separate grants from individual government departments.
+The cost of transport and security for the royal family, together with property maintenance and other sundry expenses, were covered by separate grants from individual government departments.
 The Civil List was abolished under the Sovereign Grant Act 2011.